Certain courses at the University of Surrey may require additional expenditure.

 - Stationery: Students are required to supply their own stationery and study/writing materials.

 As a university student you will need to budget for general living expenses, from food and toiletries through to travel and socialising.
 Read our budgeting information for useful advice and further information.

-The University of Surrey has a Kids Unlimited Nursery on its Manor Park campus, available for use by students with children.
+The University of Surrey has a nursery on its Manor Park campus, available for use by students with children.
 See the students with children information for advice on childcare whilst studying at university.